TimKadyrov/radians.beamlab/README.md

-A small C# tool for studying the composite antenna pattern of a non-GSO satellite as individual beams are switched on or off (e.g. to avoid transmissions toward a GSO-protection region).
+A small C# tool for studying the composite antenna pattern of a non-GSO satellite as individual beams are switched on or off (e.g. to avoid transmissions toward protected region).
 The single-beam pattern is the **Taylor circular illumination function** of Recommendation **ITU-R S.1528-1 §1.4** (2025 revision), which gives a realistic side-lobe shape rather than an envelope.